 But how about if your sister is also a beneficiary?
-Don’t some of the money in the estate also belong to him?
+Don’t some of the money in the estate also belong to her

-As an example, if she withdraws four thousand dollars in cash, she is not considered to be taking four thousand dollars of his own cash from the estate account.
-Rather, she is considered to be cheating each one of his sisters out of a thousand dollars.
+As an example, if she withdraws four thousand dollars in cash, she is not considered to be taking four thousand dollars of her own cash from the estate account.
+Rather, she is considered to be cheating each one of her siblings out of a thousand dollars.
 If she withdraws a penny, most of that penny belongs to the other beneficiaries.

 What are the potential penalties when my sister cheated me out of my inheritance?